jfy133/jfy133/README.md

 🤖 I like automation, metadata, documentation and community projects!

 🧬 My current research focus is currently on improving throughput of NGS sequencing data processing, and authentication of very old metagenomic ancient DNA samples.

+👪 I'm currently a core-team member of [nf-core](https://nf-co.re) initative of standardised Nextflow pipelines and I established the [SPAAM-community](spaam-community.github.io) of ancient metagenomics researchers.

 ##### Current projects: